 - Where to find Digital Marketing jobs: Check freelance websites, job boards, and Linkedin.

 As a digital marketing specialist, your role will be to plan and implement digital marketing strategies that help organizations achieve their business goals.
-You can pursue this exciting career and start working from your home if you understand social media and mobile campaigns, SEO, PPC, and Customer Relationship Management (CRM).
+You can pursue this exciting career and start working from home if you understand social media and mobile campaigns, SEO, PPC, and Customer Relationship Management (CRM).

 Want to impress your employer?
 Learn more about Digital Marketing: